-To gain the prestigious certification of a Chartered Accountant, you are required to accomplish the CA course in India which takes around 5 years and aims to help you gain a stronghold in the finance and accounting industry.
-It is constituted of 4 main levels, i.e. CA Foundation or CPT, CA IPCC, Articleship Training and CA Final.
+To gain the prestigious certification of a Chartered Accountant, you are required to accomplish the CA course in India which takes around 5 years and aims to help you achieve a stronghold in the finance and accounting industry.
+It is constituted of 4 primary levels, i.e. CA Foundation or CPT, CA IPCC, Articleship Training and CA Final.

 Eligibility Criteria for CA

-There are two main routes to become a Chartered Accountant in India by accomplishing the CA course by ICAI.
+There are two main routes to becoming a Chartered Accountant in India by accomplishing the CA course by ICAI.
 These two pathways are:

 Foundation Route (After 12th)

 The minimum qualification you need to register for the CA course is that you must have completed 12th and then you can enter the program at the first level, i.e. CA Foundation which can be completed with a minimum of 4 months of rigorous preparation and can vary as per the individual.
 After accomplishing CA Foundation, you need to opt for CA IPCC and once you have cleared this level, you have to take a 3-year Articleship training and then you can move towards the final phase of the CA Final exam.

 For those who are wondering about how to pursue CA after Graduation? or post-graduation, you can directly opt for the CA Intermediate level if you have 55% marks in a bachelor’s degree in Commerce or 60% in a bachelor’s degree in any other field.
 After completing the CA Intermediate level, the rest of the pathway towards 3-year articles followed by the CA Final remains the same.

 Now that you are familiarised with the eligibility of the CA course, we have detailed a complete guide on how to become a Chartered Accountant in the following sections: